Devan-R-Mapp/MakeChangeProject/README.md

 * Start by writing the problem out and making sure that you have a game plan before starting coding
 * take the program one step at a time in oreder a part works before breaking it
 * use printlns to know where you are and help in solving problems
+* when doing anything with money, convert everything to ints, otherwise you run into the problem of floating point errors, and those are no fun.